apollographql/apollo-client/docs/source/api/link/apollo-link-http.md

 `HttpLink` checks the [current operation's `context`](./introduction/#managing-context) for certain values before sending its request to your GraphQL endpoint.
 Previous links in the link chain can set these values to customize the behavior of `HttpLink` for each operation.

-> Some of these values can also be provided as [options to `createHttpLink`](#createhttplink-options).
+> Some of these values can also be provided as options to [the `HttpLink` constructor](#httplink-constructor-options).
 If a value is provided to both, the value in the `context` takes precedence.

 <table class="field-table">
   <thead>